Administrator documentation (FREE SELF)

 - External Classification Policy Authorization

-- Upload a license: Upload a license to unlock features that are in paid tiers of GitLab.
+- Add a license: Add a license to unlock features that are in paid tiers of GitLab.

 - Admin Area: for self-managed instance-wide configuration and maintenance.